JamesPhillipsUK/JamesPhillipsUK.github.io/README.md

 ## About

 This is the code for my GitHub Pages Site.
-Why look at all this code?
-The fun stuff's at [JamesPhillipsUK.github.io](https://JamesPhillipsUK.github.io "James Phillips on GitHub")!
+The fun stuff's at [JamesPhillipsUK.github.io](https://JamesPhillipsUK.github.io "Jesse Phillips on GitHub")!

 ## Release Details

-Version 3 - Released DATE HERE under the GNU General Public License v3.0 or later by James Phillips.  see the LICENSE file for more details.
+Version 3.1 - Released December 2020 under the GNU General Public License v3.0 or later by Jesse Phillips.  see the LICENSE file for more details.